-For sensitive polar and alpine environments, the emission and deposition of atmospheric dust and aerosols can have far-reaching ecological consequences.
+The emission and deposition of atmospheric dust, aerosols, and nutrients can have far-reaching ecological consequences.
 For instance, the erosion of soil by strong katabatic winds off the Greenland Ice Sheet disturbs vegetation, resulting in distinct bare patches dominated by biological soil crust.
 In the Colorado Rocky Mountains, the deposition of dust has altered soil development and water quality.
 In the McMurdo Dry Valleys, the production of microbial bioaerosols links aquatic, terrestrial, and glacial habitats.
-My current research addresses questions about the changing dust cycle in Greenland, the McMurdo Dry Valleys of Antarctica, and the Colorado Front Range.
+In the Midwestern United States, the deposition of nutrients can alter biodiversity, soil nutrient cycling, and water quality.
+My current research addresses questions about atmospheric deposition and biogeochemical cycling in the rapidly changing polar regions and locally in central Ohio.

 Quantifying dust deposition to the Colorado Front Range

 Due to land use change and drought, atmospheric dust deposition to the Rocky Mountains has been increasing over recent decades and is likely to continue increasing in the future.
 In the Colorado Front Range, most atmospheric deposition research has focused on alpine ecosystems, and little is known about deposition at lower elevations that are more proximal to urban and agricultural sources.
 To address this knowledge gap, we established atmospheric deposition collection sites along an elevation transect from Boulder up to the Continental Divide to quantify and characterize the inputs of dust.

 Results of this research have been published in the Journal of Geophysical Research: Earth Surface.
 This project was funded by the Boulder Creek Critical Zone Observatory (NSF EAR-1331828), the Niwot Ridge Long-Term Ecological Research program (NSF DEB-1637686), and the City of Boulder Open Space and Mountain Parks Department.